lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     combining a fluid and a solid in the same simulation.
     A major difference with :ref:`all-atoms-label` is that here a rigid four points water model named TIP4P is used :cite:`abascal2005general`.
-    TIP4P is one of the most common water model due to its high accuracy.
+    TIP4P is one of the most common water models due to its high accuracy.

 .. include:: ../../non-tutorials/recommand-lj.rst